๐Ÿ”ฌ๐ŸŽ“ Colorblind Vision Simulator

 phage.org | phage-therapy.org | biologyaspoetry.org | abedon.phage.org | google scholar

 What is the Colorblind Vision Simulator?
-This tool has two complementary functions.
-The Simulator tab lets you preview how any figure image appears to individuals with the most common forms of color vision deficiency, including red-green (deuteranopia, protanopia) and blue-yellow (tritanopia) colorblindness.
-The Accessibility tab goes further: it shifts problem colors (reds, greens) toward a colorblind-safe palette, with a slider controlling the degree of shift, and lets you verify the result by previewing how the corrected image looks to colorblind viewers before downloading.
+This tool has three complementary functions.
+The Simulator tab previews how any figure image appears to individuals with the most common forms of color vision deficiency, including red-green (deuteranopia, protanopia) and blue-yellow (tritanopia) colorblindness.
+The Accessibility tab shifts problem colors (reds and greens) toward a colorblind-safe palette, with a slider controlling the degree of shift, with built-in colorblind preview before downloading.
+The Image Tools tab handles figure preparation for publication: format conversion to TIFF (with correct DPI metadata), PNG, JPEG, or WebP; custom DPI setting; resize (by pixels, percentage, or print size); crop; rotate; flip; grayscale conversion; and brightness, contrast, and gamma adjustment.
+An image loaded in any tab is automatically shared with all other tabs.
 Everything runs in your browser; no files are sent to any server.

 To cite this tool: Abedon, S.T.
 (2026).
 Colorblind Vision Simulator. colors.phage.org DOI: 10.5281/zenodo.19764782